smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS.md

 - This is an AWS serverless climate risk document processing system
 - We use DocumentIDManager for proper GUID-based document identification
+- **DATA ARCHITECTURE - S3 DATA LAKE FIRST:**
+  - **S3 is our primary tiered data lake** for all content storage (documents, chunks, embeddings, NLP results)
+  - **PostgreSQL RDBMS is used for TWO THINGS ONLY**: Document IDs and processing status tracking
+  - **NO content duplication** - Rich data lives in S3, database only tracks references and status
+  - **S3 Tiered Structure**: Raw documents → Processed text → Chunks → Embeddings → NLP results → Analytics
 - All relational database access should be through DatabaseManager
 - Lambda layers should continue to be the logical deployment scenario for shared functionality.
 (Check out LAMBDA_LAYER_DESIGN_UPDATED.md in the docs directory)
 - Assume existing code is correct and do not make major changes, delete existing functions, or change method signatures without providing an explicit justification, the implications and impact (e.g., required refactoring), and then asking permission.